flyingzebra/mm2json/README.md

 # mm2json
-Converts .mm files (only tested on Freemind 1.0.1) to .json files
+Converts .mm files (only tested on Freemind 1.0.1) to .json format

 # How to use ?